-The objectives for the Business Program overall are to
+The objectives of the Business Program overall are to

-- · create an interactive and engaging learning experience about business innovation and success. - · analyze Christian leadership strategies and tactics in business. - · explore not-for-profit businesses and the solving of vexing social problems with both margin and mission. - · provide opportunities to develop communication, strategic thinking, and problem-solving skills. - provide an understanding of business careers (i.e., including communications, sales, marketing, human resources, supply chain, treasury, finance, accounting, production, and management).
+- create an interactive and engaging learning experience about business innovation and success. - analyze Christian leadership strategies and tactics in business. - explore not-for-profit businesses and the solving of vexing social problems with both margin and mission. - provide opportunities to develop communication, strategic thinking, and problem-solving skills. - provide an understanding of business careers (i.e., including communications, sales, marketing, human resources, supply chain, treasury, finance, accounting, production, and management).

-Courses Open To Grades Business Principles 9, 10 The Business of 10, 11, 12 Introduction to Economics and Personal Finance 10, 11, 12 Marketing & Communication for Business 10, 11, 12 Introduction to Entrepreneurship 10, 11, 12 Entrepreneurship II: Incubatoredu (Advanced) 10, 11, 12 AP Economics (AP Macroeconomics & AP Microeconomics)
+Courses Open to Grades

+Business Principles 9, 10

+The Business of 10, 11, 12

+Introduction to Economics and Personal Finance 10, 11, 12

+Marketing & Communication for Business 10, 11, 12

+Introduction to Accounting 11, 12

+Introduction to Wealth Management 11, 12

+Introduction to Entrepreneurship 10, 11, 12

+Entrepreneurship II: Incubatoredu (Advanced) 10, 11, 12

+AP Economics (AP Macroeconomics & AP Microeconomics) 11, 12

+See page 22 for NCAA course eligibility.